5 Last-Minute Thanksgiving Marketing Ideas to Boost Your Sales

 3. Influencer Marketing

-For eg: If you have an e-commerce business, a social media influencer who might not reside in your region can provide you with local as well as international thanksgiving sales while if you run a beauty business, having a local influencer serves you better as it can make regional customers walk in.
+For example, if you have an e-commerce business, a social media influencer who might not reside in your region can provide you with local as well as international thanksgiving sales while if you run a beauty business, having a local influencer serves you better as it can make regional customers walk in.

 4. Partnering with local businesses